2026 In-Person Bilingual Paddle Team Training

 September Board Meeting

 Columbia Slough Watershed Council’s Board meetings are open to the public!
 Join us this month to get involved with the Council’s behind-the-scenes operations.
-This meeting will be held virtually on zoom.
+This meeting will be held in person at the Urban Flood Safety & Water Quality District offices in NE Portland - RSVP necessary.

-Questions or trouble accessing the link?
+Questions or want to RSVP?
 Please reach out to Acting Executive Director, Amanda Gallegos at, amanda.gallegos@columbiaslough.org.

 View Event →